Could you use some tips on how to blow out an egg and clean eggs for decorating? Hopefully, this will help you get started!

 Trick #1: Hand Drill

 My Fiskateer friend, Angela (read my interview with Angela here), sent me this awesome little Fiskars hand-cranked drill that’s perfect for preschool hands.
-My kids didn’t drill the eggs, but I do recommend the drill if you’re looking for a beginner’s wood-working drill.
+My kids (ages 4 and 2) didn’t drill the eggs, but I do recommend the drill if you’re looking for a beginner’s wood-working drill for older children.

 I carefully drilled a hole in the top and bottom of the egg, and then blew the eggs out.